 When she asked for help, I said yes!
 I missed her pregnancy, baby shower, the day they were born, and their first two birthdays.
-I knew this is how I could finally give to my bestie and my godsons.
+I knew this is how I could finally give to my best friend and my godsons.

-I know a lot of people can’t give a week like I did, but here are some other ways to give this holiday season.
+I know a lot of people can’t give a week as I did, but here are some other ways to give for every occasion.

 Cook for someone you love

 Today is my boyfriend’s birthday.
 We recently moved to Phoenix, AZ and we are trying to save on spending so we can go back East for Christmas.
-To keep his day special and I made him a few of his favorite foods.
+To keep his day unique I made him a few of his favorite foods.